hvianna/audioMotion.js/docs/README.md

 * Visual file explorer and play queue with drag-and-drop functionality
 * Support for M3U playlists (`m3u` and `m3u8` file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)
-* Lightweight custom file server — also works on standard web servers with minimal configuration
-* Client runs on any modern browser (tested on Chrome, Firefox, Opera and Safari)

 ?> **For developers:**<br>Check out [**audioMotion-analyzer**](https://audiomotion.dev) for easy integration of audioMotion's full-featured spectrum analyzer into your own Javascript projects!